ferrazrafael/BRKGAext/README.md

 # BRKGAext
-Extension to the BRKGA API proposed by Mauricio G. C. Resende
+Extension to the BRKGA API, originally proposed by Mauricio G. C. Resende